 Yes!
-For the best of both worlds, IP Access’s FUSION technology combines cellular and satellite.
+For the best of both worlds, IP Access’s SuperGIG™ technology combines cellular and satellite.

-FUSION’s flexible solution reduces hardware, simplifies installation, and deploys services under a single bill for customer convenience.
+SuperGIG’s flexible solution streamlines hardware, simplifies installation and consolidates services under a single, convenient bill for your business.

-IP Access provides high-performance mobile satellite bandwidth.
-Our unmatched redundancy, mobility and look angles give you confidence in the field — whether you need voice, data, internet or video applications.
+Benefit from our high-performance mobile satellite bandwidth, unparalleled redundancy, and exceptional mobility, giving you the utmost confidence in the field, whether for voice, data, internet, or video applications.

-Are you ready to discuss your satellite communications needs?
-We can help you craft a solution that meets your requirements.
-Whether you need turnkey rental solutions or preventative maintenance programs, IP Access is here to serve you.
+Ready to discuss your satellite communication needs?
+Our expert team is here to craft a tailored solution that precisely meets your requirements.
+Whether you require turnkey rental solutions or preventative maintenance programs, IP Access is committed to serving you with excellence.

 Contact us today to experience the power of SuperGIG™.